Skip to main content

 Metal Can Floral holder upcycled craft

 Hello everyone!
 I would love to share a quick upcycled craft with you.
-Today we're taking two metal cans and a paper bag and creating two floral holders.
-I am using faux floral for this craft as well.
+Today, we're using two metal cans and a paper bag to create two floral holders.
+I am also using faux floral for this craft.
 This is a simple DIY project.
-I am using a paper craft design punch out in this craft.
+I am using a paper craft design punch-out in this craft.

 Two metal cans painted light green displaying flowers and decorative paper